 I would always recommend people try some time out in a rural setting, however the biggest hint I can give is KNOW YOURSELF!
 There will be times where you feel isolated, especially if you come from a close knit group of family and friends in a city (like me).
 However, the experience that you can get “out bush” is priceless and the time is what you make of it.
 Some people have called it a “sink or swim” environment, but I consider it a strong grounding experience where you see the limits of the system and decide whether you will be the change you want to see in the community.

 What type of team do you work in?
 What about this works/ doesn’t work?

-I currently work in a Psychologist only team, however I have worked in teams that have involved Occupational Therapists, Speech and Language Pathologists, Social Workers, Podiatrists, Dieticians, Exercise Physiologists, Physiotherapists, Doctors and Diabetes Educators.
-Working in these teams can be great as you start to get a more defined view of what holistic care can do for a client.
-However, always know where your role as I find that the main breakdown of these teams can be when each profession starts assuming the role of the other without consulting the professional in the field.
+I currently work in a team with Psychologists only, however I have worked in teams that have involved Occupational Therapists, Speech and Language Therapists, Social Workers, Podiatrists, Dieticians, Exercise Physiologists, Physiotherapists, Doctors and Diabetes Educators.
+Working in multi-disciplinary teams can be great as you start to get a more defined view of what holistic care can do for a client.
+However, my advice would be – always know where your role fits within a team.
+I find that the main breakdown of these teams can be when each profession starts assuming the role of the other without consulting the professional in the field.
 Be humbled by the work of others, not assured that you could do it without the appropriate training.